Vecna (Stranger Things): Invasion of Hawkins

-In 1986, after spending several years inactive and growing stronger while controlling the Upside Down, Henry begins to terrorize Hawkins himself, murdering several students at Hawkins High School, including Chrissy Cunningham, Fred Benson, and Patrick McKinney, who shared symptoms of PTSD.
+In 1986, Henry began to terrorize Hawkins himself, using Eleven's stolen powers to telepathically murder several students at Hawkins High School, including Chrissy Cunningham, Fred Benson, and Patrick McKinney, who shared symptoms of post-traumatic stress disorder.
 Dustin Henderson and Eddie Munson, who is accused of being the culprit of the murders, bestow him with the alias "Vecna" based on his similarities with the character of the same name from Dungeons & Dragons.
 Vecna almost kills Max Mayfield until her friends find a way to break his influence using music.
-He later possesses Nancy Wheeler, to whom he reveals his past, and then shows her a vision of the future where Hawkins is torn apart by cracks before freeing her.
+He later possesses Nancy Wheeler, to whom he reveals his past, then shows her a vision of the future in which Hawkins is torn apart by cracks before freeing her.
 Nancy and her friends deduce that Vecna needs to open four gates to the Upside Down to execute his plan, three of which were generated at the site of each of his murders.
 Max tries to provoke Vecna while her friends travel to the Upside Down to kill him.
-Eleven, aware of his return, enters Max's mind and confronts Vecna, who is revealed to be the mastermind behind the Upside Down's previous attacks on Hawkins, dating back to 1983 when Will Byers disappeared.
-Vecna possesses and kills Max before Eleven overpowers him, while Steve, Nancy, and Robin severely wound his physical form before he escapes.
+Eleven, aware of his return, enters Max's mind and confronts Vecna, who is revealed to be the mastermind behind the Upside Down's previous attacks on Hawkins, dating back to 1983 when Will disappeared.
+Vecna possesses and kills Max before Eleven overpowers him, while Nancy, Steve Harrington, and Robin Buckley severely wound his physical form before he escapes.
 Although Eleven revives Max, her brief death opens a fourth gate to the Upside Down, causing cracks in Hawkins, which allow the Upside Down to begin infiltrating the city.